We may earn money or products from the companies mentioned in this post.

 Online learning is spoiling us with choice.
 Today, you have the ability to learn new skills from scratch at home, thanks to the many great sites like Udemy.
 You can now learn anything you want, from professional skills to your personal development skills.

 So if you’re not sure about using Udemy anymore or if you just want to explore some of the best alternatives to Udemy, then you can consider these 15 amazing e-learning sites.
-There are some more sites that we haven’t included, but these ones are the best that you’ll find out there today so you can start learning now!
+There are some more sites (like Treehouse) that we haven’t included, but these ones are the best that you’ll find out there today so you can start learning now!